ngrx/platform/projects/ngrx.io/content/marketing/contributing.md

 ## Contributing to the Docs and NgRx.io Website

 ### Folder Structure
 Source code for the NgRx docs and the ngrx.io website exist under the `projects/ngrx.io/content` folder.
-If you are planning to contribute features and/or bug fixes relating to the docs or the website, chances are the code will be found there.
+If you are planning to contribute features and/or bug fixes relating to the docs or the website, the code is there.
 The structure is split up between the following subfolders and key files:

 - `projects/ngrx.io/content/examples` - Code examples referenced on the website and in the docs should be placed under this folder
 - `projects/ngrx.io/content/guide` - The majority of official NgRx documentation exists under this folder.
 There are sub-folders for each module.